Mass media in Somalia: Television

 Somalia has one official government-run television station in addition to a number of private networks.
 The Mogadishu-based Somali National Television (SNTV) is the central government-owned broadcaster.
 On April 4, 2011, the Ministry of Information of the Transitional Federal Government officially re-launched the station as part of an initiative to develop the national telecommunications sector.
 SNTV broadcasts 24 hours a day, and can be viewed both within Somalia and abroad via terrestrial and satellite platforms.
 The Somaliland region also has one local government-operated TV channel, Somaliland National TV (SLNTV), which broadcasts from the provincial capital of Hargeisa.
 Puntland TV and Radio likewise airs from Garowe.

 The private stations Eastern Television Network (ETN TV) and Somali Broadcasting Corporation (SBC TV) broadcast from Bosaso, Puntland's commercial hub.
 Horn Cable Television (HCTV), as well as Somaliland Space Channel air from Hargeisa.

 Two private channel re-broadcasts of Al-Jazeera and CNN are also available.

 There are likewise several Somali-owned private television stations headquartered abroad, which broadcast to Somalia.
 Among these are Somali TV of Minnesota, and Dalmar TV of Columbus, Ohio.
 Universal TV airs from London, and is the first and largest Somali television satellite network of its type.
 Royal TV and Somali Channel TV also broadcast to Somalia from their UK studios.

 Print and online

 Historically the first newspapers in Somalia were printed in Italian Mogadishu in the 1930s, like the "Il Littoriale".
-After World War II was started the newspaper "Corriere della Somalia" in Italian & English, that was the main newspaper in Somalia even during the Italian Trust Territory of Somaliland when was printed in Italian with a few pages in Arab language.
+After World War II was started the newspaper "Corriere della Somalia" in Italian & English, that was the main newspaper in Somalia even during the Italian Trust Territory of Somaliland when was printed in Italian with a few pages in Arabic.